frictionlessdata/ckanext-datapackager/README.markdown

     nosetests --nologcapture --ckan --with-pylons=test.ini

-Note that ckanext-b2's `test.ini` file assumes that the relative path from it to CKAN's `test-core.ini` file is `../ckan/test-core.ini`, i.e. that you have CKAN and ckanext-b2 installed next to each other in the same directory.
-This would normally be the case if you've done development installs of CKAN and ckanext-b2.
+Note that ckanext-datapackager's `test.ini` file assumes that the relative path from it to CKAN's `test-core.ini` file is `../ckan/test-core.ini`, i.e. that you have CKAN and ckanext-datapackager installed next to each other in the same directory.
+This would normally be the case if you've done development installs of CKAN and ckanext-datapackager.

 ### Coverage